Extreme Gradient Boosting (XGBOOST) in Excel

 The confusion matrix for the training sample is then displayed in the report.
 This table shows the percentage of observations that were well classified for each modality (true positives and true negatives).
 For example, we can see that the observations of modality 0 (genuine) were well-classified at 98.78% while the observations of modality 1 (counterfeit ) were well-classified at 98.86%.

 The confusion plot allows synthetically visualizing this table.
 The gray squares on the diagonal represent the observed numbers for each modality.
 The orange squares represent the predicted numbers for each modality.
 Thus, we can see that the surfaces of the squares completely overlap for the two modalities (81 well-predicted observations out of 82 observed observations for modality 0 and 87 well-predicted observations out of 88 observed observations for modality 1).

 The Results by object table contains, for each observation, the real class, the predicted class, and the probability of belonging to the different categories of the response variable.

 Next, we can look at the Variable importance table chart to see which variables are most important in predicting banknote authenticity.

 The Gain metric corresponds to the relative contribution of a feature to the model.
 A higher value of this metric when compared to another feature implies it is more important for generating a prediction.
 For example, we can see that the most important feature in predicting authenticity here is the feature BOTTOM.
 Therefore, we may suggest that there is a link between the banknote authenticity and the Bottom margin width.

 Conclusion of this XGBOOST classification with XLSTAT

-In this example, we obtain a rate of well-classified observations of 97.65% and identify that the most essential characteristic which verifies the authenticity is the lower margin of the banknote.
-Also, the validation phase with a rate of well-classified observations of 93.3% allows us to verify that the model generalizes to new data.
+In this example, we obtain a rate of well-classified observations of 97.65% and identify that the most essential characteristic that verifies authenticity is the lower margin of the banknote.
+Also, the validation phase with a rate of well-classified observations of 90% allows us to verify that the model generalizes to new data.